-Average difference between simulated and January 2000–December 2003 measured water levels in selected wells, Ocean County study area, New Jersey.
+Average difference between simulated and measured water levels from January 2000 to December 2003 in selected wells, Ocean County study area, New Jersey.

 The October 2003 simulated water table of the Kirkwood-Cohansey aquifer system closely approximates the measured composite water table (fig. 11A).
-The average water-level residual for wells screened in the Kirkwood-Cohansey aquifer system is 11 feet or less at 23 of 28 wells, and the average of residuals is -4.6 feet.
-Larger residuals are indicated at five wells, four that are affected by groundwater withdrawals.
+The absolute values of the average water-level residuals for wells screened in the Kirkwood-Cohansey aquifer system are 11 feet or less at 23 of 28 wells, and the average of residuals is -4.6 feet (table 7).
+Relatively large residuals are indicated at five wells, of which, four are affected by groundwater withdrawals.

-Maps showing A, simulated October 2003 and composite measured water tables of the Kirkwood-Cohansey aquifer system; and simulated October 2003 and measured potentiometric surfaces of the, B, Rio Grande water-bearing zone; C, Atlantic City 800-foot sand, upper sand unit; D, Atlantic City 800-foot sand, lower sand unit; and E, Piney Point aquifer, Ocean County study area, New Jersey.
-Average 2000–2003 water-level residuals are shown for each well screened in the aquifer with multiple water-level measurements.
+Maps showing simulated October 2003 and composite measured water tables of the A, Kirkwood-Cohansey aquifer system; B, Rio Grande water-bearing zone; C, Atlantic City 800-foot sand, upper sand unit; D, Atlantic City 800-foot sand, lower sand unit; and E, Piney Point aquifer, Ocean County study area, New Jersey.
+Average water-level residuals from 2000 to 2003 are shown for each well screened in the aquifer with multiple water-level measurements.
+NGVD 29, National Geodetic Vertical Datum of 1929.

-The October 2003 simulated and measured potentiometric surfaces of the Rio Grande water-bearing zone are presented on figure 11B along with the average 2000 to 2003 water-level residuals for two public-supply wells screened in the aquifer.
+The October 2003 simulated and measured potentiometric surfaces of the Rio Grande water-bearing zone along with the average 2000 to 2003 water-level residuals are based on data from only two public-supply wells screened in the aquifer (fig. 11B).
 Hydrologic data for the Rio Grande water-bearing zone in the Ocean County study area are limited as a result of the minor geographic extent of the water-bearing zone in the southeastern part of the county.
 The average residual at the two public-supply wells is -13.2 feet.

 The October 2003 simulated potentiometric surface of the upper and lower sand units of the Atlantic City 800-foot sand are very similar (figs. 11C and D).
 Most of the wells screened in the Atlantic City 800-foot sand are public-supply wells located on Long Beach Island and are subject to high withdrawal demand.
 Measured water levels in these wells are affected by pumping conditions at or near each well.
-Residuals at 12 of 13 wells are 9 feet or less.
-The average of residuals in the Atlantic City 800-foot sand is -3.0 feet.
+Residuals at 12 of 13 wells are 9 feet or less (table 7).
+The average of residuals in the Atlantic City 800-foot sand is -3 feet.
 Simulated water levels are within 5 feet of the measured 2003 potentiometric surface near the cone of depression in the southern part of the barrier island.

 The October 2003 simulated potentiometric surface closely approximates the measured potentiometric surface of the Piney Point aquifer (fig. 11E).
 The depths of two cones of depression centered near Barnegat Light Borough and Seaside Park, New Jersey, are accurately simulated.
-Simulated water levels for 14 of the 18 observation wells screened in the Piney Point aquifer are within 14 feet of measured water levels.
-Average water level residuals are greater than 14 feet at several public-supply wells and observation well 29–1675.
+Simulated water levels for 14 of the 18 observation wells screened in the Piney Point aquifer are within 14 feet of measured water levels (table 7).
+Average water level residuals are greater than 14 feet at several public-supply wells and at observation well 29–1675.
 Well 29–1675 with a residual of 20 feet is located near observation wells 29–1217 and 29–585 where simulated water levels are within 6 feet of measured water levels.